Before you go, do your research

 Alcohol

 Avoid being out in public if you’ve had a lot to drink, especially at night.
 If you’re going to drink late at night, consider drinking somewhere near where you’re staying.
-If that’s not an option, go home in an Uber or another reputable ride-sharing app rather than walking far in public.
+If that’s not an option, go home using a reputable ride-sharing app rather than walking far in public.

 Local activities & service providers

 Every place has unique activities you’ll want to take part in, like hot air ballooning in Turkey.
 Look into safety and the service provider first.
 I’m always happy to spend more money to be safer.
 Keep in mind that there’s a different level of regulation and oversight in every country, so often you need to use your best judgment.
-I’ve seen a mother and daughter hospitalized in Indonesia after renting a motorbike without a license to drive one and a young woman forever paralyzed after cliff diving on a tour in Sardinia.
+I’ve seen a mother and daughter hospitalized in Indonesia after renting a motorbike without a license to drive one and a teenager permanently paralyzed after cliff diving on an organized tour in Sardinia.

 Other general safety tips

-• Avoid telling people you’re traveling alone or it’s your first time somewhere.
-You don’t need to be CIA-level secretive, but I wouldn’t share this information with a taxi driver.
+• Avoid telling people you’re traveling alone or that it’s your first time somewhere.
+You don’t need to be CIA-level secretive, but I wouldn’t share this info with a taxi driver.

 • Don’t carry around more cash than you need for the day or all of your credit or debit cards at once.
 If you get robbed, you want to still have access to money.

 • You can share your phone’s live location with someone.
-I don’t do this often, but this would be a smart thing to do if you were hiking deep in the mountains, for example.
+I rarely feel a need to do this, but this would be a smart thing to do if you were hiking alone, for example.

 For guidance on how to navigate solo travel, check out Traveling Alone: Advice & Tips.